Grange, Queensland: Geography

 Grange is located 5 km north of the Brisbane central business district, on the southern side of Kedron Brook.
 It is sometimes referred to as The Grange.

-There is a hill in the west of the surbub called The Pinnacle (27.4232°S 153.0108°E) rising to 57 m above sea level.
+There is a hill in the west of the suburb called The Pinnacle (27.4232°S 153.0108°E) rising to 57 m above sea level.

 History

 Prior to the arrival of British settlers, the Grange area consisted of areas of open grassland and thinly wooded plains.

-In the 1860s fellmonger T. K. Peate established The Grange Tannery and Fellmongery Company on Kedron Brook.
+In the 1860s, fellmonger T. K. Peate established The Grange Tannery and Fellmongery Company on Kedron Brook.

 Suburban development of the area commenced in 1903 with the subdivision of T. K. Peate's property into "the Grange Estate".
 The name of the suburb is derived from that of Peate's property: "Grange" is believed to be an Old English word meaning granary.

-Many houses in the suburb are of the Queenslander architectural style.

-In about March 1918 a block of land was purchased for £100 to build a Baptist church in Newmarket/Grange.
+In about March 1918, a block of land was purchased for £100 to build a Baptist church in Newmarket/Grange.
 The church opened on Saturday 21 June 1919.
 The church was at 197 Wilston Road (corner of Carberry Street) in Grange and is known as Grange Baptist Church.

-Wilston State School opened on 16 August 1920.
+Wilston State School opened on 16 August 1920 on the site of the former Coronation Park.

 After seven years of agitation, Brisbane's tram service was extended to Grange in July 1928.
 The opening ceremony was attended by the Lord Mayor of Brisbane, William Jolly, and two Members of the Queensland Legislative Assembly, James Stevingstone Kerr and Charles Taylor.
 The mayor had threatened not to attend any ceremony for the opening of the tram service because two rival groups were organising separate celebrations; he would only attend if there was a single ceremony.